RuiYang-1010/efficient_online_learning/README.md

 *We are actively updating this repository (especially removing hard code and adding comments) to make it easy to use.
 If you have any questions, please open an issue.
 Thanks!*

 This is a ROS-based efficient online learning framework for object classification in 3D LiDAR scans, taking advantage of robust multi-target tracking to avoid the need for data annotation by a human expert.
+The system is only tested in Ubuntu 18.04 and ROS Melodic.

 Please watch the videos below for more details.

 [![YouTube Video 1](https://img.youtube.com/vi/wl5ehOFV5Ac/0.jpg)](https://www.youtube.com/watch?v=wl5ehOFV5Ac)